-The Permittee shall submit to SWCAA by September 15th and March 15th of the following year for the six month periods January through June and July through December, respectively, the following information:
+The permittee shall submit to SWCAA by September 15th and March 15th of the following year for the six month periods January through June and July through December, respectively, the following information:

 - (a) A report on the status of all monitoring requirements of this permit, consistent with WAC 173-401-615(3).
-Any deviation from permit requirements shall be clearly identified. - (b) Certification of any reports submitted during the semi-annual period that have not already been certified consistent with the provisions of WAC 173-401-520. - (c) The Permittee shall certify in each semi-annual report that only pipeline quality natural gas with a valid tariff sheet specifying that the total sulfur content is 20 grains of sulfur or less per 100 standard cubic feet is used as fuel for all permitted combustion units at the facility (excluding insignificant emission sources). - (d) If Permittee opts to demonstrate compliance with the NO_x standard contained in 40 CFR 60.4320(a) by operation of a continuous monitoring system as described in 40 CFR 60.4345.
-The Permittee shall submit a certification statement to SWCAA every six months that certifies that the quality assurance monitoring plan has been followed at all times or that exceptions have been reported.
-Any revision to the parameter monitoring plan must be reported with the semiannual report. - (e) If Permittee opts to demonstrate compliance with the NO_x standard contained in 40 CFR 60.4320(a) by operation of a parameter monitoring plan as described in 40 CFR 60.4355.
-The Permittee shall submit a certification statement to SWCAA every six months that certifies that the parameter monitoring plan has been followed at all times or that exceptions have been reported.
-Any revision to the parameter monitoring plan must be reported with the semiannual report. - (f) Total hours of reciprocating engine operation at the nearest to the following four loads and conditions:
+Any deviation from permit requirements shall be clearly identified. - (b) Certification of any reports submitted during the semi-annual period that have not already been certified consistent with the provisions of WAC 173-401-520. - (c) The permittee shall certify in each semi-annual report that only pipeline quality natural gas with a valid tariff sheet specifying that the total sulfur content is 20 grains of sulfur or less per 100 standard cubic feet is used as fuel for all permitted combustion units at the facility (excluding insignificant emission sources). - (d) The permittee shall certify in each semi-annual report that either: - (1) The height of the reciprocating engine and turbine stacks are not less than 84 feet above ground level; or - (2) The stack heights are lower than 84 feet, however modeling has been performed and approved by SWCAA that demonstrates compliance with all applicable regulations and standards at the lower stack height. - (e) If permittee opts to demonstrate compliance with the NO_x standard contained in 40 CFR 60.4320(a) by operation of a continuous monitoring system as described in 40 CFR 60.4345.
+The permittee shall submit a certification statement to SWCAA every six months that certifies that the quality assurance monitoring plan has been followed at all times or that exceptions have been reported.
+Any revision to the parameter monitoring plan must be reported with the semiannual report. - (f) If permittee opts to demonstrate compliance with the NO_x standard contained in 40 CFR 60.4320(a) by operation of a parameter monitoring plan as described in 40 CFR 60.4355.
+The permittee shall submit a certification statement to SWCAA every six months that certifies that the parameter monitoring plan has been followed at all times or that exceptions have been reported.
+Any revision to the parameter monitoring plan must be reported with the semiannual report. - (g) Total hours of reciprocating engine operation at the nearest to the following four loads and conditions: